Tom-Nagy/what-you-need/README.md

 #### Site owner/Admin stories

 1. As an Admin, I want to add/edit/delete products.
-2. As an Admin, I want to add/edit/delete categories.
-3. As an Admin, I want to see orders.
+2. As an Admin, I want to see orders.
-4. As an Admin, I want to manage customer queries.
+3. As an Admin, I want to manage customer queries.

 [**:back:** *Table of Content*](#Table-of-Content)